apintok/authflow/README.md

 ## Introduction :open_book:

-This small App main goal is to help understand and troubleshoot oAuth 2.0 Flow.
-It was made with NetSuite ERP as the client provider of the Integration details.
-This version shows how to get the Access Token which is used to authenticate Restlets or REST Web Services.
-For the time being this App intent is to be executed locally.
+This small App main goal is to help understand and troubleshoot both oAuth 1.0 and oAuth 2.0 Flow.
+It was made to work as a sort of Integration with NetSuite ERP as the client provider.
+After getting access to the provided client details you can retrieve the different Tokens using both flows.

 ---